robertcorponoi/node-cli-template/README.md

 -   `build:watch` - This does the same thing the `build` script does but it also watches the `./src` directory for changes and recompiles and re-runs the `set-permissions` script when a change is made.

 -   `test` - This runs the tests in the `test` directory.

+## **GitHub Actions**

+The workflow at [.github/workflows/build-and-test.yml](./.github/workflows/build-and-test.yml) will run whenever a pull request is made.

+This action will install the dependencies, create the build, and then run the tests.

 ## **Keeping Up To Date With Template Changes**